 Once payment has been received your bike handling receipt will be mailed to you and this will serve as proof of payment.

 kulula recommends that you place your bike on your private insurance to ensure optimum peace of mind.

 Leave early for the airport to allow for enough time to drop your bike off at the cargo station.

 For OR Tambo and King Shaka Airports

-Drop it off between the 22 February and 4 March.
+Drop it off between the 6th and the 11th of March 2017.

-Pick it up post race by the 19 March.
+Pick it up post race by the 18th of March.

 Contact your relevant pick up station before leaving to collect your bike.